yougotme101/kernel_msm-5.15/README.md

 - Added to build with BBG
 - FullLTO build
 - Add Swapfile options and Cleanup Disk tools to free up space
-- Added XStock, update weekly (basically YASK, but i changed the the default manager to KowSU and remove the SUSFS, KPM Feature)
+- Added XStock, update weekly (basically YASK, but i changed the the default manager to WildKSU, bring back BBG Support, and remove KPM Feature)

 ## 🔧 Quick Start